Are you asking yourself … Can your Seagate Expansion be used with a Mac?

 And it has moving parts inside.
 Unlike a solid state drive.
 Accidentally dropping your Expansion could well damage it.
 So it’s best to think about protecting your Seagate Expansion with a protective case.

-Here are some of my preferred protective cases;
+Here are some of my preferred protective cases (Commissions Earned);

 Using Your Seagate Expansion To Drag and Drop files onto Your Mac